Exhibitions

 Make the most of your visit to Forges du Saint-Maurice National Historic Site by visiting the three permanent exhibitions.

 For safety and conservation reasons, the industrial valley area between the upper and lower forges and the trails in this area are closed.
 The trails leading to the Saint-Maurice River are also closed.
-Finally, the Diabolus ex machina outdoor activity is not available due to the temporary closure of the trails.
+Thank you for your cooperation.

 Permanent exhibition at the Ironmaster’s House